-In a nutshell, the practice of management accounting in any organization involves the collection, processing, and preparing data and information in order to support managers and key decision makers in the evaluation, control, and planning of corporate strategies.
+In a nutshell, the practice of management accounting in any organization involves the collection, processing, and preparation of data and information in order to support managers and key decision-makers in the evaluation, control, and planning of corporate strategies.

-Often, this role can be taken by individual accountants in a firm who handle several other roles, processing tax, cost, finance, or internal audits.
-Here are several advantages of having a management accountant in your team, and how it can add value to your firm.
+Often, a management accountant’s role can be taken by individual accountants in a firm who handle several other roles, processing tax, cost, finance, or internal audits.
+Here are several benefits of management accounting, and how it can add value to your firm.

 Improving Revenue Generation